SubashRGH/MTOV_DASHBOARD/README.md

    ```

 6. **Access the application**
-   - Open your browser and navigate to `https://localhost:44389`
+   - Open your browser and navigate to `https://localhost:44389` API Endpoint
+   - Open your browser and navigate to `https://localhost:7125/` Web App
    - The dashboard should load with the default account ID "12345"

 ### Running Tests